-- support the relevant working parties and committees dealing with cooperation with external partnersrelevant international and regional actors on hybrid threat-related issues, especially in the context of EU-NATO cooperation, and in the EU neighbourhood, as well as foster such cooperation through its own activities as appropriate, based on the principles of inclusiveness, reciprocity and decision-making autonomy of the EU; - act as the Council focal point to cooperate with the European Centre of Excellence for Countering Hybrid Threats in the spirit of the Action 4 of the Joint Framework on countering hybrid threats in order to make best use of the Centre's expertise to the benefit of all Member States; - work towards increased common understanding of the phenomenon of disinformation, including as a component of hybrid threats, while assessing and addressing its impact at the level of state and society; - exchange best practices on and assess options for promoting strategic communication and inoculating resilience against disinformation narratives and supporting the work of independent media, while respecting fundamental rights such as freedom of expression and freedom and pluralism of the media; - contributing to work towards developing EU policies to further strengthening media, information and digital literacy skills in the EU, as well as in the EU neighbourhood, in particular through exchange of best practices; - contribute to awareness-raising activities about the harmful effects of disinformation and attempts to manipulate information; - exchange information and evaluate the cooperation with online platforms, media and tech companies related to countering disinformation and promoting societal resilience; - cooperate and facilitate coordinatione, where appropriate, on securing free and fair elections, bearing in mind that the organisation and the legal framework of national elections fall within the responsibility of Member Stateselection-related disinformation issues and election infrastructure protection. - contribute to the assessment of EU mechanisms of coordination set up to tackle disinformation and securing free and fair European elections.
+- support the relevant working parties and other Council preparatory bodies dealing with relevant international and regional actors, including in the EU neighbourhood, on hybrid threat related issues, especially EU-NATO cooperation in the field of countering hybrid threats as outlined in the Common Sets of Proposals on the implementation of the Joint Declaration signed by the President of the European Council, the President of the European Commission and the Secretary General of the North Atlantic Treaty Organization, while respecting the principles of inclusiveness and reciprocity, as well as decision-making autonomy of both organisations; - act as the Council focal point to cooperate with the European Centre of Excellence for Countering Hybrid Threats in the spirit of the Action 4 of the Joint Framework on countering hybrid threats in order to make best use of the Centre's expertise to the benefit of all Member States; - work towards increased common understanding of the phenomenon of disinformation, including as a component of hybrid threats, while assessing and addressing its impact at the level of state and society; - exchange best practices on and assess options for promoting strategic communication and resilience against disinformation narratives and other related activities especially concerning the implementation of the 2018 Action Plan against Disinformation, while respecting fundamental rights such as freedom of expression and freedom and pluralism of the media; - contributing to work towards developing EU policies to further strengthening media, information and digital literacy skills in the EU, as well as in the EU neighbourhood, in particular through exchange of best practices; - contribute to awareness-raising activities about the harmful effects of disinformation and attempts to manipulate information; - exchange information and evaluate the cooperation with online platforms, media and tech companies related to countering disinformation and promoting related societal resilience;

-- 6. The Working Party will be chaired by the rotating Presidency of the Council.
-It will have a flexible format of attendance, including dedicated meetings attended by specialists in countering disinformation and strategic communication, as well as other particular aspects of countering hybrid threats and enhancing resilience within its mandate, as deemed necessary. - 7.
+- cooperate and facilitate coordination on securing free and fair elections, bearing in mind that the organisation and the legal framework of national elections fall within the responsibility of Member States; - contribute to the assessment of EU mechanisms of coordination set up to tackle disinformation and securing free and fair elections. - 6.
+The Working Party will be chaired by the rotating Presidency of the Council.
+It can be convened in dedicated formats to discuss countering disinformation and strategic communication, as well as other particular aspects of countering hybrid threats and enhancing resilience within its mandate, as deemed necessary. - 7.
 The work of the Working Party may be planned on the basis of an overall Trio Presidencies programme comprising the various strands of ongoing work taking into account future needs and priorities. - 8.
-The Presidency will provide COREPER with an annual report on its activities and key findings. - 9.
-These terms of reference may will be subject to a review when deemed necessary, in the light of events, experience and the key findings identified in the annual report.
+In addition to the Working Party's other activities and reporting in particular in accordance with paragraph 2, the Presidency will provide COREPER with an annual report on its activities and key findings. - 9.
+These terms of reference will be subject to a review, when deemed necessary, in the light of events, experience and the key findings identified in the annual report.